ChurchChen/diary/README.md

 # diary
 **Restart **
  Today is **Dec.
 29, 2019**
-Recording schedule what I have done every day
+Recording schedule what I have done every weekend.